-There are several definitions and explanations of services that may need to be understood when using the PNA.
+There are several definitions and explanations of policy, practice and services that may need to be understood when using the PNA.
 These definitions and explanations are included in this section.

 3.1 National policy and the Pharmaceutical List

 This section describes the context of the PNA from a Regulatory standpoint with respect to the Pharmaceutical List.